 Decorating my house

 I was always the member of my family who decorated our family home at Christmas.
+Alone, always, Alone.
+Battling the 7-foot tree with no help.
 So when I moved into my own home a couple of years ago I could not wait to put my own festive touch on the place.
 I usually start adding bits to the house in the evenings after work.
 I always make sure I have a real tree which I love to pick even though the needles drive me crazy.
 The smell of the tree always fills the house and makes it feel festive.

 Baking my own mince pies

 I love mince pies, I wish I didn’t, I believe they contribute to 90% of my Christmas weight.
-When I say make I purchase the ready-made mince filling from Waitrose.
-It is delish, but I do make my own pastry these days, so points for that at least??
+When I say bake, I purchase the ready-made mince filling from Waitrose.
+It is delish, but I do make my own pastry these days, so points for that at least? – In the two years since this, I have reverted back to buying the ready-made pastry too, so no points.

 Spending time with friends and family